Football travel guide | Hotels near League One Grounds and Stadiums | Travel, club and ticket information |

 League One - what's at stake?

-Kicking off in August, League One pits 24 teams against each other, home and away, over the course of 10 gruelling months.
+Kicking off in August, League One pits 24 teams against each other, home and away, over the course of 10 grueling months.

 At the end of the season the top 2 in the league are automatically promoted to the Championship.